 For a few extra bucks each you can play nine holes of EarthScapes Mini Golf.
 Water elements throughout the course teach mini-golfers about water’s role in shaping landscapes.

-My favorite part of the museum, probably because I am a nature nut, was the 17,000-square-foot prairie maze featuring plants, grasses, and flowering plants native to Minnesota’s prairies.
+My favorite part of the museum was the 17,000-square-foot prairie maze featuring plants, grasses, and flowering plants native to Minnesota’s prairies.
 This is a good place for kids to expend some excess energy as they run through the maze.

-We had a hard time dragging the kids away from this interactive exhibit that reveals the properties of groundwater.
-They loved pumping water from a real artesian well into elephant-shaped watering cans and then pouring the water onto boulders and containers filled with pebbles, sand and rocks…again…and again…and again.
+We had a hard time dragging the kids away from this interactive exhibit.
+It reveals the properties of groundwater.
+They loved pumping water from a real artesian well into elephant-shaped watering cans.
+Then they poured the water onto boulders and containers filled with pebbles, sand and rocks…again…and again…and again.
 My sister and I even got in on the action, partially as a way to beat the summer heat.

 In addition to the galleries detailed above, the Science Museum of Minnesota is also home to an Omnitheater, the Human Body Gallery and the Collections Gallery.
-Special exhibitions vary from such topics as Real Pirates (showcasing over 200 artifacts from a pirate ship that sank in 1717) to Future Earth (exploring what the Earth’s people and landscape will look like in 2050).
+Special exhibitions vary.

-The museum hosts youth classes and even overnight camps too.
-In fact, on the day I visited with my sister and my two kids, her teen-aged triplets were attending a class on how to create a video game.
+The museum hosts youth classes and even overnight camps.
+In fact, on the day we visited, my sister’s teen-aged triplets were attending a class on how to create a video game.
 They all agree it was totes awesome, by the way.

 I fondly remember visiting this non-profit science museum (in a previous location) as a child growing up in the Twin Cities.
-It has grown and changed quite a bit since my grade school field trips, making it an even more worthwhile place for children and adults to learn about science through doing.
+It has grown and changed quite a bit since my grade school field trips.
+Now it’s an even more worthwhile place for children and adults to learn about science through doing.

 Do you like to visit science museums with your kids?
 Why or why not?
 Let us know in the comments!